sablier-labs/lockup/README.md

 Currently, I don't think it's possible to address this precision problem entirely, given the nature of open-endedness.

+### How it works

+As I mentioned in the Features section, the creation and deposit operations are distinct.
+This means that when a stream is created, the balance will be set to 0.

+Since the streams are open-ended, we don't have a start time neither an end time, instead we have a time reference (`lastTimeUpdate`) which will be always set to `block.timestampt`.
+The actions that will update this time reference are:

+1. when the stream is created
+2. when a withdrawal is made
+3. when the rate per second is changed

+#### Streamed amount calculation

 ### Technical decisions

 We use 18 fixed-point numbers for all internal amounts (`balance`, `ratePerSecond`, `withdrawable`, `refundable`) to avoid the overload of conversion to actual `ERC20` balances.
-The only time we perform these conversions is during external calls, i.e. the deposit and extract operations.

-We need to either increase or reduce the calculated amount based on the each asset decimals:
+The only time we perform these conversions is during external calls to `ERC20s` transfer/transferFrom, i.e. the deposit and extract operations.
+We need to either increase or reduce the calculated amount(`withdrawable` or `refundable`) based on the each asset decimals:

 - if the asset has fewer decimals, the transfer amount is reduced
 - if the asset has more decimals, the transfer amount is increased